The History of the T

 Since 1965, the FTA has funded $3.5 billion in improvement projects at the MBTA.

-Until the late 1900s, many residents in Eastern Massachusetts considered public transit to be a supplementary mode of transportation.
-But in the 1970s, a gas shortage, concerns over air quality, and urban congestion made the T more popular than ever, with more than 300,000 daily riders.
+Until the late 1900s, many residents in eastern Massachusetts considered public transit to be a supplementary mode of transportation.
+But in the 70s, a gas shortage, concerns over air quality, and urban congestion made the T more popular than ever, with more than 300,000 daily riders.

 By December 1980, increased demand and funding shortages resulted in a 1-day shutdown.
-To avoid future shutdowns, the legislature approved the expansion of the MBTA board from 5 to 7 members, including the Secretary of Transportation.
+To avoid future shutdowns, the legislature approved the expansion of the MBTA board from five to seven members, including the Secretary of Transportation.

 In 2009, Governor Deval Patrick signed legislation that put the MBTA under the jurisdiction of the Massachusetts Department of Transportation (MassDOT).